 - Has the company proved it has product-market fit?

 - Can the founders’ execution chops match their rather ambitious growth plans?

-For those of you who are new to First Stage Investor, these are the four M’s – market, monetization, metrics and management.
+For those of you who are new to First Stage Investor, these are the four M’s – market, monetization, metrics and management team.

 Taken together, they cover a lot of the research I do.
 But before giving you a quick rundown of the four M’s, you should know exactly how NowRx is attacking the brick-and-mortar pharmaceutical industry.

 The company has developed an end-to-end fully automated dispensing process.
 It’s driven by robotics and artificial intelligence.

 With a lightweight physical imprint and the latest tech tools, it operates at a fraction of what it costs traditional pharmacies to sell to the public.

 NowRx has one location so far, in the San Francisco Bay area.
 It’s supported by a single warehouse.
 And its prescriptions can be ordered via the NowRx app, text, fax, email, telephone or through technology assistant tools such as Google Home.

 To date, the company has filled more than 28,000 prescriptions for more than 5,900 customers.